Skip To Main Content

 Our Camps

-There are few things that children look forward to as much as the beginning of their summer vacation.
-It’s a time when they enjoy the pleasures of being outdoors, swimming, being with their friends and seemingly endless play.
-In short, it’s a time for kids to have fun.
-At Abington Friends School, we offer a camp day that is filled with a variety of activities that will make it an unforgettable summer for your child.
+There are few things that children look forward to as much as summer vacation.
+It’s a time to enjoy the pleasures of being outdoors, swimming, being with their friends and seemingly endless play.
+In short, it’s a time for kids to have fun!

-Our camp day revolves around the heart of camp: our tent.
-It’s the central gathering place where Junior, Senior campers come together four times a day as one community.
+This is the central gathering place where campers come together four times a day as one community.
 These meetings give counselors, activity coordinators, and administrators a chance to share announcements, host quick competitions or showcase presentations.
 It’s also a space for counselors to publicly recognize their campers or bunks for standout moments from the day.
 This practice of camper affirmation is a cornerstone of our camp philosophy.
 Our staff actively look for meaningful moments in each camper’s day, and the public acknowledgment that follows is something our campers truly value.

 During the remaining three morning periods, campers rotate through a balanced schedule of indoor and outdoor activities.
 Our programming ensures that no camper spends an entire day exclusively inside or outside.
 On days with inclement weather, we adjust accordingly.